-It’s a loan that allows homeowners 62 years and older to access a portion of the equity in their homes for use in retirement.
-Reverse mortgages are also known as home equity conversion mortgages (HECMs), which are insured by the Federal Housing Administration (FHA).
+It’s a mortgage that allows homeowners 62 years and older to access a portion of the equity in their homes for use in retirement.
+HECMs are insured by the Federal Housing Administration (FHA).
 Note that not all reverse mortgages are federally insured.

-A reverse mortgage from CrossCountry Mortgage, Inc. can provide you with the following benefits:
+A HECM from CrossCountry Mortgage, Inc. can provide you with the following benefits:

 - You can stay in your home — you don’t need to sell it for access to funds.

-- The equity in your home becomes a source of income when you need it and can help you pay bills and other expenses.
+- HECM proceeds from the equity in your home is available when you need it and can help you pay bills and other expenses.

-- You can receive your funds as a monthly income stream, in a lump sum payout, or as a combination of the two.
+- You can receive your funds as a monthly payment, line of credit, lump sum or as a combination of these.

 - After years of paying on your mortgage and building equity, you can finally make that equity work for you.

-- This loan may help you with your financial and retirement planning.
+- This loan can help you with your financial and retirement planning.

 You must meet the following criteria to be eligible for a reverse mortgage:

 - Be at least 62 years old.

-- You must take HECM-approved counseling (available at little to no cost) and receive a certificate of completion required during the application process.
+- Take HUD approved counseling session (available at little to no cost) and receive a certificate of completion required during the application process.

-- Your current mortgage balance must be low enough that it can be paid off with your new reverse mortgage.
+- Current mortgage balance must be low enough that it can be paid off with the HECM proceeds.